MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 For AppSource and Microsoft apps:

 - From the AppSource marketplace, choose **Contact Me**, **Free Trial**, or **Get It Now** and follow the steps.
-- From the **Extension Management** page in Business Central, you can navigate to the AppSource embed view, locate the app, and install it.
+- From the **Extension Management** page in [!INCLUDE[prod_short](../includes/prod_short.md)], you can navigate to the AppSource embed view, locate the app, and install it.
 For more information, see [Installing and Uninstalling Extensions in Business Central](/dynamics365/business-central/ui-extensions-install-uninstall).

 > [!NOTE]
 > The AppSource offer listing contains the list of supported countries.
 You must verify that the app is available for the country/region of your environment.
 If it isn't available for the country/region of your environment, the installation will fail.